Tom & Mick: Success and introduction of Michael Johansson (1967)

-As the follow-up to the failure of "Don't Worry Baby", the Maniacs recorded a version of James Brown "Please, Please, Please" in 1967, which featured a strong emphasis on Körberg's vocals, including him crying at the end of the song.
+As the follow-up to the failure of "Don't Worry Baby", the Maniacs recorded a version of James Brown's "Please, Please, Please" in 1967, which featured a strong emphasis on Körberg's vocals, including him crying at the end of the song.
 Recorded in February 1967, It was released shortly after, backed by "Visions".
 It proved to be the Maniacs first big hit in Sweden, reaching number 5 on Tio i Topp while selling well enough to reach number 12 on Kvällstoppen in April of that year.
 It was shortly followed by a performance on Sveriges Television, which made Körberg into a household name in Sweden.
 However, adding to the instability of the group's lineup, Ingvar Waldenström was replaced by Bernt Liljegren.
 The follow-up to the hit was recorded on 25 April 1967 at EMI Studios in Stockholm.
 It was a cover of Baker Knight's "Never Be Anyone Else But You", which was released in May of that year.
 It flopped, failing to chart on either Tio i Topp or Kvällstoppen, prompting Örjan Englund to leave the band; he was replaced by Gunnar Kullenberg.

 During that time, their manager Benny Englund had started taking interest in vocal soul duos, specifically Sam & Dave and the Righteous Brothers, having an ambition to create a similar act in Sweden.
 During that summer, singer Michael Johansson from the group Playmates auditioned to join the group; his vocal skills and talent were duly noted by the band and he was quickly adapted as the group's second lead singer.
 Additionally, the group re-branded themselves as Tom & Mick & Maniacs as a nod to Sam & Dave; this resulted in dismay from the rest of the Maniacs, who despite being entirely competent and professional band became a backing group for Körberg and Johansson, which resulted in some internal clashes.

 On 18 July 1967, shortly after Johansson was introduced as a member of the group, they entered Europafilm Studios together with producer Anders Henriksson, who at the time was best known for his work in Swedish groups the Shanes and Tages.
 They recorded the single "Somebody's Taken Maria Away" along with what eventually became the B-side, "I Got The Feelin'".
 The recording was backed by Lasse Samuelssons orkester who would go on to back the group on most of their subsequent recordings.
 Released as a single in August 1967, the song managed to reach number one on Tio i Topp for six weeks straight during the autumn of that year, spiralling Johansson into the spotlight and made him a pop-star in Sweden.
 It was one of the most successful singles on Tio i Topp throughout that show's history.